dektrium/yii2-user/UPGRADE.md

 ],
 ```

 - Mailer component has been refactored.
-If you are using custom mailer or changing its configuration, you should set it
+If you used custom mailer or changed its' configuration, you should set it
 via `mailer` module's property:

 ```php